praveensirvi1212/DevSecOps-project/README.md

 1. Hashicorp Vault
 1. Slack

-# Want to create this Project by your own  then *Follow these  project steps*
+:fast_forward: # Want to create this Project by your own  then *Follow these  project steps*
 ## Step: 1 Installation Part

 ### Stage-01 : Install JDK and Create a Java Springboot application